CFO vs Controller: What’s the Difference?

 Education and Skills

-The average maximum salary of a CFO is higher than that of a controller, as it is commensurate with education, experience, and financial leadership you would expect with high-level finance directors.
+The average maximum salary of a CFO is higher than that of a controller, as it is commensurate with the education, experience, and financial leadership you would expect from high-level finance directors.
 A successful CFO should anticipate business risks, direct a company’s finance function, and fine-tune financial strategies to maximize growth potential.

 Taking a Side on Controller Vs. CFO